sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/run-local-SP-network.md

 Users can use md5 to compare your generated file and downloaded file whether is the same.

-Ok, we just show some basic functions here, you can explore more functions with [Greenfield Cmd](https://github.com/bnb-chain/greenfield-cmd).
+You can explore other functions of Greenfield Cmd.